Skip to main content

 Summary

-HB502 would let the City of Prichard pursue an expedited quiet title and foreclosure process to establish clear title to abandoned tax sale properties the city acquired from the state.
+HB502 would let the City of Prichard pursue an expedited quiet title and foreclosure process to clear and obtain title to certain abandoned tax sale properties.

 What This Bill Does